-The University of Southern Mississippi, in its efforts to foster an environment of respect for the dignity and worth of all members of the University community, is committed to maintaining a work-learning environment free of sexual harassment.
-It is the policy of the University that no member of its community shall sexually harass another.
-Any employee or student who violates this policy is subject to disciplinary action including termination.
-Sexual harassment is illegal under both state and federal law (USM Student Handbook 2001-2002, p.
-54).
+To foster an environment of respect for the dignity and worth of all members of the university community, Southern Miss is committed to maintaining working and learning environments free of sexual harassment.
+It is the policy of the university that no member of its community shall sexually harass another.
+Any employee or student who violates this policy is subject to disciplinary action which may include termination.
+Sexual harassment is illegal under federal law.